Understanding Transformer Memorization Recall Through Idioms: Related Work

 \section{Related Work}

-\paragraph{Memorization as Training-Data Influence.} Memorization in LMs has attracted immense attention due to their rich sensitive training data~\citep{carlini2019secret, song2019auditing, carlini2021extracting, zhang2021counterfactual, carlini2022quantifying, tirumala2022memorization, tanzer-etal-2022-memorisation}.
-Recent work suggests that memorization is \emph{necessary} for performant ML due to the ``long tail'' of infrequently-observed patterns~\citep{zhang2021understanding,feldman2020does,brown2021memorization}.
+\paragraph{Memorization as Training-Data Influence.} Memorization in LMs has attracted immense attention due to their rich sensitive training data~\citep{carlini2019secret, song2019auditing, carlini2021extracting, zhang2021counterfactual, carlini2022quantifying, tirumala2022memorization, tanzer-etal-2022-memorisation,Raunak2022FindingME}.
+Recent work suggests that memorization is \emph{necessary} for performant ML due to the ``long tail'' of infrequently-observed patterns~\citep{zhang2021understanding,feldman2020does,brown2021memorization,raunak-etal-2021-curious}.
 This line of work has two key limitations: (a) only black-box behavior is measured rather than looking at models' internal prediction process, and (b) it detects memorized instances by measuring the effect of their inclusion in the training set on inference behavior.
 This results in a set of memorized examples that is specific to the model, training data, and even training pass, making it difficult to build on these results in future research.

-\paragraph{Transformers and Idioms.} \citet{nedumpozhimana2021finding} showed that idioms are identified using textual cues within the expression; \citet{dankers2022can} showed that idioms tend to be internally processed as single units of meaning.
+\paragraph{Transformers and Idioms.} \citet{nedumpozhimana2021finding} showed that idioms are identified using textual cues within the expression; \citet{dankers-etal-2022-transformer} showed that idioms tend to be internally processed as single units of meaning.
 It has also been known \citep{fakharian2021contextualized, salton2016idiom} that LM contextual embeddings encode information about whether or not an expression is idiomatic (vs. literal). \citep{shwartz-dagan-2019-still,chakrabarty-etal-2022-rocket} also studied representations and interpretation of non-compositional sequences, such as idioms.
-No prior work used idioms to probe LM memorization.
+No prior work used idioms to probe LM memorization, which is one of the main contributions of this work.
+We release our dataset, \idiomem{}, to facilitate future research on memorization recall in LMs.
+Diagnostic datasets, such as \idiomem{}, have often proven useful in the past \cite{sugawara-etal-2022-makes, parrish-etal-2021-nope}.